Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 2. We recognize that all of our [[Materiality]] is composed of chemicals and compounds that have the potential to create [[Value]] for Society and the Living System.
 3. We recognize that what we consider [[Pollution]] is actually chemicals or compounds present in inappropriate places.
 4. We shift our focus from externalizing [[Waste]] for our narrow individual or local benefit, to becoming [[Centers of Distribution]] that redistribute valuable resources in service of [[One]] and [[All]]
+5. We design and build into the network of [[Instantiation Hubs]] local and regional recycling, processing, resource allocation hubs
+6. We design and roll out to all businesses and manufacturing operations [[Resource Capture Systems]] that empower each Domain to [[Externalize Waste and Byproducts]] in a way that creates [[Value]] for the Whole
-5. Preliminary Vision Statement for the [[Lionsberg Resource ReCirculation System]]:
+7. Preliminary Vision Statement for the [[Lionsberg Resource ReCirculation System]]:

 *Imagine a world where every entity, from individual households to sprawling cities, operates as a harmonious cog in a planetary resource intake and allocation system.
 At its core, this system embodies a holistic approach to resource management, founded on the principle of waste capture and redistribution for collective benefit.*